 7. Have a kids' story time where kids come up to the stage for a special 5-minute engaging time with the Pastor.

-8. Get kids involved in the service either through a special song, drama, reading, or children’s choir.
+8. Get kids involved in the service either through a special song, drama, reading, or a children’s choir.

 9. Make your message memorable with visuals and props.
-People of all ages will remain more engaged in the message and story when visual aides are used.
+People of all ages will remain more engaged in the message and story when visual aids are used.
 Consider teaching from within a nativity or with a life-sized visual to represent a key point in your message.